mhowlett/ncpy/README.md

 # ncpy

 This is a utility for copying large files from one computer to another in situations where network connectivity is potentially very poor.
 It is fast.
 It doesn't use encryption.
-It doesn't matter if the network connection is switched mid-transfer.
+There is no problem if you need to switch network connections mid-transfer.

 I built this because I frequently need to transfer large data files from a server to my laptop and and frequently want to do this whilst working in cafes in developing contries with very unreliable internet connections.
-If the network connection goes bad or slow or I suddenly want to leave because someone started talking loudly or something, I want to be able to move to a different cafe and have the transfer seemlessly continue from where it left off.
+If the network connection goes bad or slow or I suddenly want to leave because someone started talking loudly, I want to be able to move to a different cafe and have the transfer seemlessly continue from where it left off.